WLaney/DS1339B-RTC-PCB/README.md

 This board is compatible with all other DS1339* models, however the oscillator used is not.

+This board was desgined as part of the Sharkduino Project at The College of William and Mary, more information can be found at [sharkduino.com](http://www.sharkduino.com).

 This design is released for free under the MIT license, please see license.txt for details.